-For those who haven’t discovered it yet, the Concept2 Online Ranking is a very large and constantly growing database of best times for twelve different distance/time pieces on the indoor rower or SkiErg.
-Results have been submitted by rowers and skiers from around the world.
+For those who haven’t discovered it yet, the Concept2 Online Ranking is a very large and constantly growing database of best times for twelve different distance/time pieces on the RowErg, SkiErg and BikeErg.
+Users from around the world submit their results.
 Its thousands of entries can be readily sorted by event, age group, gender, weight class, country, state, adaptive category and more.
 The online ranking can be a very useful resource and training tool, even if you never choose to post a PR and rank yourself.

-Curious to know how you stand for the 2k distance?
-Or a half-hour piece?
+Curious to know how you stand for the 2k rowing distance?
+Or a half-hour piece on the BikeErg?
 Just set up a search for your age group, gender and weight class, and you’ll have the results in seconds.
 You can click through the pages to see where your time would put you.
 You will also see a summary box that lists the times for the 90th, 75th, 50th and 25th percentiles.
 And you can then compare your performance from year to year, too.

 What are the online ranking distances and times?
-For distance pieces, the online ranking includes 100k, the Marathon (42,195m), the half-marathon (21,097m), 10k, 6k, 5k, 2k, 1k and 500m.
-For timed pieces, the online ranking includes 1 hour, 30 min, and 4 min.
+For distance pieces, the online ranking includes 100k (team event), the Marathon (42,195m), the half-marathon (21,097m), 10k, 6k, 5k, 2k, 1k, 500m and 100m.
+On the BikeErg, the distances include 100k (team event), 40k, 4k, 1k, 500m and 200m.
+For timed pieces, the online ranking includes 1 hour, 30 minute, 4 minute and 1 minute (BikeErg: 1 hour, 30 minute, 1 minute).
 The pieces you want to rank must match one of the online ranking distances or times exactly in order to be submitted.
 The best way to do this is to set your Performance Monitor for the exact distance or time you want to submit.
 Visit the How To pages for your Performance Monitor for instructions.